Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 Step 2: Determine the temperature rise in your region

-Now that you calculated how much water you need to heat per minute, you need to determine how hot the tankless water heater needs to heat the water.
+Now that you calculated how much water you need to heat per minute, you should determine how hot the tankless water heater needs to heat the water.
 In other words, you have to determine the temperature rise.

 The groundwater temp varies in different states throughout the USA.
 Using our groundwater temperature map you can easily determine the temperature rise for your region (just hover over the map)